 1. Leaving similar domains on the table

-The last thing you want is to have another business benefitting from your marketing, so make sure you snap up all the variants of your domain.
+The last thing you want is to have another business benefiting from your marketing, so make sure you snap up all the variants of your domain.

 Plan for typos and confusion